A credential evaluation indicates with which Dutch level a foreign diploma is comparable.

 - Which educational level in the Netherlands is comparable to your foreign diploma.

-The credential evaluation is electronically signed.
+The credential evaluation is in Dutch and is electronically signed.
 This electronic signature is legally valid on the electronic document, but it is not valid if you print the credential evaluation.

 You can find more information about electronic signatures on the website of the Dutch Point of Single Contact for Entrepreneurs.

 If your diploma cannot be evaluated, you will receive a Bericht geen waardering (Notification no evaluation).

 We can evaluate the following diplomas and certificates:

 - diplomas from an officially recognised, accredited educational institution; and

 - of which the study programme took at least 1000 hours.

 - certificates and diplomas for short programmes and courses;